frdorn/JSKaraPlus/readme.md

-JavaScriptKara aims to teach students fundamental ideas of programming.
+JavaScriptKaraPlus aims to teach students fundamental ideas of programming.

 Kara is like [Sokoban](https://en.wikipedia.org/wiki/Sokoban).
 It is very popular in [German speaking countries](https://de.wikipedia.org/wiki/Kara_(Programmierumgebung)) to teach students how to program.
 JavaScriptKara reimplements [JavaScriptKara from swisseduc.ch](http://www.swisseduc.ch/informatik/karatojava/javascriptkara/).
+JavaScriptKaraPlus enhances [JavaScriptKara from wi-wissen](https://github.com/wi-wissen/JavaScriptKara)

 In contrast to the original JavaScriptKara itself is written in JavaScript and is under Mozilla Public License 2.0.